Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 Similar nearby attractions include Valle de la Muerte (or 'Death Valley'), where you can go sandboarding or biking throughout the dunes and red rock formations.

-2. El Tatio Geysers
+2. Marvel at El Tatio Geysers

 Don't miss a visit to the El Tatio Geysers, where you can marvel at the spectacle of 80 active geysers shooting jets of water high into the sky.

-The geyser field is best experienced early in the morning, around 6:00am when the spouting waters reach heights of up to ten meters.
+The geyser field is best experienced early in the morning, around 6:00am when the spouting waters reach heights of up to ten metres.
 The bubbling and hissing with the sun rising in the distance – everything about it makes for the perfect start to your day.
 Be sure to wrap up well though, since it can get very chilly high up in the mountains!

 El Tatio Geysers altitude sits at around 4319 metres above sea level, meaning they're the highest of their kind on the entire planet.

-3. Laguna Cejar
+3. Float in the Laguna Cejar

 Take a dip in a serene saltwater lagoon surrounded by stunning desert vistas.